Section in charge: Residence Support Section, Housing Division

-The best way to find housing is to ask your friends who live in Japan, look at housing information magazines (in Japanese) sold at kiosks or book stores, gather information, such as what kind of room (in terms of size and facilities) you can rent in a specific area for a specific rate, and consider your own needs, such as your income and convenience in terms of transportation for your commute to work or school.
+The best way to find housing is to ask your friends who live in Japan, look at housing information websites via the Internet, gather information, such as what kind of room (in terms of size and facilities) you can rent in a specific area for a specific rate, and consider your own needs, such as your income and convenience in terms of transportation for your commute to work or school.
 Then decide on the range of rent you are able to afford and the area where you would like to live.

 Please note that it is best to set a limit of 25 to 30% of your income as a maximum ceiling for your rent; otherwise, it may cause financial difficulties in your everyday life.